A topic from the subject of Calibration in Chemistry.

 Quality control involves a variety of procedures, such as:

-• Running replicate samples to assess precision.
+• Running replicate samples to assess precision and determine the variability of the measurements.

 Calibration is the process of adjusting an instrument to ensure that it is reading accurately.
 This can be done using a variety of techniques, such as: